Hulk: Where Monsters Dwell: Plot

 Doctor Strange brings Hulk to New York City to assist fighting rampaging monsters on Halloween night, which were young teens stuck dreaming and changed into the monsters that they fear.
 During battle, Hulk randomly reverts to an unconscious Bruce Banner.
 Doctor Strange planned a trip to the Dream Dimension with the Hulk to get to the bottom of the monsters while confronting Nightmare.
 Before this happens, they call upon the S.H.I.E.L.D.'s Paranormal Containment Unit (consisting of Jasper Sitwell's zombie form, Man-Thing, Vampire by Night / Nina Price, and Warwolf) to watch over their physical forms and contain the rampaging monsters.
 Banner and Hulk split for their trip to the other dimension with Banner using the dream version of Iron Man's Hulkbuster armor.

 Meanwhile, Hulk and the captive monsters escape from the Sanctum, and the Paranormal Containment Unit pursues them.
 In the other dimension, Strange is captured by Nightmare after Hulk joins him and opens the portal to the real world.
 This turns out to be a strategic plan by Hulk and Banner to free Benito Serrano and the young teenagers, Ana, Eric, and Gayle, by facing their fears and managing to escape.
-However, Serrano is trapped in the monstrous appearance of the Minotaur in the hands of Nightmare.
+However, Serrano is trapped in the monstrous appearance of a Minotaur by Nightmare.
 Upon escaping the dimension, Nightmare begins to invoke more fear in the New York residents, Hulk, Strange and the Paranormal Containment Unit enter the battle and with Serrano now a member of the team, they manage to defeat Nightmare sending him back to the dimension.

 In the end, Hulk decides to name the Paranormal Containment Unit as the Howling Commandos and they enter Strange's Sanctum until they wait for a S.H.I.E.L.D. plane.